-- You can choose whether to reboot the instance during AMI creation or not to reboot, which leaves a risk of a data corruption.
-As opposed to AMI creation in the EC2 console, the default in CPM is no reboot.
+You can choose whether to reboot the instance during AMI creation or not to reboot, which leaves a risk of a data corruption.
+As opposed to AMI creation in the EC2 console, the default in N2WS is no reboot.

 Note: Try not to schedule AMI creations of an instance in one policy, while another policy running at the same time backs up the same instance using snapshots.
 This will cause the AMI creation to fail.
-CPM will overcome this issue by scheduling a retry, which will usually succeed.
+N2WS will overcome this issue by scheduling a retry, which will usually succeed.
 However, it is recommended to avoid such scheduling conflicts.

 Single or Initial AMIs are meant to be used mainly for Windows instance recovery.

 N2WS will keep a single AMI for each instance with this setting.
 A single AMI will contain only the root device (boot disk).

-CPM will rotate single AMIs from time to time.
+N2WS will rotate single AMIs from time to time.
 It will create a new AMI and delete the old one.
-CPM aims to optimize cost by not leaving very old snapshots in your AWS account.
+N2WS aims to optimize cost by not leaving very old snapshots in your AWS account.

-By default, CPM will rotate single AMIs every 90 days.
+By default, N2WS will rotate single AMIs every 90 days.
 That value can be configured in the Cleanup section of the General Settings screen to any number of days, or to 0, if you prefer no rotation at all.

 220.127.116.11 Limitations with AMI creation:

 AMIs will be copied across region for DR, but they will not be copied across accounts.

 Important: If you use cross-account backup, be aware that if you need to recover the instance at the remote account, you need to make sure you have an AMI ready in that account.

 To see more policy options, click More Options for a policy in the Policies tab.
-Backup scripts refers to those running on the CPM server (see section 7):
+Backup scripts refers to those running on the N2WS server (see section 7):